Garcinia sessilis: Uses

 Garcinia sessilis has a variety of uses across the islands that it inhabits.
 Probably the most obvious use could come from the fruit, which is edible.
 The fruit is identifiable as a red, obovoid around 4 centimeters long, and can be eaten raw.
 Along with being edible, it also has various medical uses.
 Crushing the leaves in some water creates an eye wash used for various eye related problems.
 The bark of the plant can also be used medicinally.
 The flowers of the tree can be used to scent coconut oil or are commonly turned into necklaces.
 Wood is also used from the tree, which is used to build homes on its native islands.
 Local people seemingly use all parts of this plant, leaving none to waste as everything has a use.

 Culture

 Garcinia sessilis has become a largely important plant in Tonga.
-Planted as ornamental, the Tonga revear the species as sacred, and is used as a symbol of royalty.
+Planted as ornamental, the Tonga revere the species as sacred, and is used as a symbol of royalty.
 Tonga also made their national flower the Red-Blossomed Heilala and have a festival celebrating it on the fourth of July.